KhinePisi/100-Days-of-ML/Concepts/Correlation Coefficient.md

             - Take the square of the numbers in the y column, and put the result in the y*y column.<br>
    Step3.
 Add up all of the numbers in the columns and put the result at the bottom of the column.   <br>
    Step4.
 Use the correlation coefficient formula. <br>
+            You can now analyze the results and decide whether you are going to find any statistcal equation with them or not . <br>

+This is important in data analyzing and preprocessing steps especially for Linear Regression Models.<br>

    -------------------------------------------------------------------------------------------------------------------

-This is important in data analyzing and preprocessing steps especially for Linear Regression Models.<br>